MatMasIt/notesArchive/latest/Inglese/2021/maggio/venerdì_21/09_00_00/appunti.md

 * Characters in Hamlet
 * Rome and Juliet, metaphore of the rose
 * Friday from R. Crusoe
-* Plot and themes of Merchant
+* Plot and themes of Merchant of Venice, the tempest
+* Puritanism
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODI5NzU0MjYsMTU5OTA2MDMwNV19
+eyJoaXN0b3J5IjpbNzUxNjg2MDE0LDE1OTkwNjAzMDVdfQ==
 -->